Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 * What we actually mean under the term "checker",
 * How are they registered (and what registering actually means!),
-* How can the user load checkers from plugins,
+* How can the user create and load checker plugins,
 * How can we establish dependencies in between checkers,
 * How can we add checker options.

 If you are only developing a single checker, chances are that you won't need to read this entire document.
-However, if you are a long term developer of maintainer in the Static Analyzer, the more you know the better.
+However, if you are a long term developer or maintainer in the Static Analyzer, the more you know the better.

 Terminology
 ^^^^^^^^^^^